gletort/Epicure/docs/index.md

 * [Inspect](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Inspect): determine cells suspicious of having an error, based on a few morphological or track features, or handle cellular events as divisions :mag:
 * [Track](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Track): links the labels from one frame to another to reconstruct the whole cell track.
 * [Output](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Output): measure/display cell or track features, export results to other plugins/softwares :outbox_tray:
-* [Display](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Display): display additional informations (segmentation skeleton, general informations...) or a spatial grid :mag:
+* [Display](./Display.md): display additional informations (segmentation skeleton, general informations...) or a spatial grid :window:
-* [Preferences](https://gitlab.pasteur.fr/gletort/epicure/-/wikis/Preferences): to set-up user-specific preferences as keyboard shortcuts :capital_abcd:
+* [Preferences](./Preferences.md): to set-up user-specific preferences as keyboard shortcuts :capital_abcd:

-# General principle
+## General principle

 In EpiCure, the segmented cells are represented as labels: each cell is assigned a unique number, that will be conserved in all time frames that the cell is present.
 All pixels belonging to the cell are assigned to its value.
 They are represented in EpiCure in a Napari Label layer called `Segmentation`.